 The increased tactics to heat up the moments lead to the escalation of manipulative or abusive behavior.
 In some rare cases, people also may try to induce violence or threat if you will not respond in the way they want you to.

 Escalated behavior is so common in relationships that occur suddenly or gradually.
 This is why the grey rock method is not used as a complete substitute for avoiding toxic communication with abusive people.

 2. Impacted self-image

 In order to save their own personality, they might start to erode your personal identity.
 No matter how much we ignore this fact, this is a fact.
 A person who carries a dominant and manipulative personality begins undermining individuality.
 They also start pressurizing the subject they want.

 This behavior can really put your mental health a stake and can really reduce your confidence level.
 In such cases, there are some chances that the grey rock method could work along with encouraging your power to unsuppress your personality and emotions.
 Herein, you can take the help of mindfulness to use this technique effectively.
 If you are going through it and eventually fail at doing it, Calm Sage strongly recommends looking for a mental health advisor.
 To connect with a mental health provider from BetterHelp, click here.

 When and how to use Grey Rock Method?

 If someone you know is continuously shushing you or being manipulative then taking the help of the grey rock technique is a nice idea.
 If someone you know is being abusive towards you then seeking the help of a professional mental health provider is the safest approach.

 Additionally, the grey rock method can be used for setting boundaries and minimizing harm during dominant interactions.
-Also, while dealing with manipulative or abusive people, you can try these below tips to apply the grey rock method effectively:
+Also, while dealing with manipulative or abusive people, you can try these below tips to apply this method effectively: